samubura/dagstuhl-demo-wot-autonomous-tractors/README.md

 A _runtime configuration_ is already available to run the tractors example.
 Simply click on **Run** and select the runtime configuration you want to execute from the dropdown.
 This will start the multi-agent system on the MAS REST Runtime.

+You can follow the MAS logs on the MAS REST Runtime shell.

 To stop the MAS click to **Inspect Runtime** and click on the stop button.